opendevstack/tailor/README.md

 ## Advanced Usage

-As working with `ocdiff` leads to storing the secrets under version control, `ocdiff` allows to work with encrypted secrets, because Openshift does not have a solution for this (the secrets are base64-encoded only).
-There are two main commands: `edit` and `re-encrypt`.
+Keeping the Openshift configuration under version control necessitates to store secrets.
+To this end `ocdiff` comes with a `secrets` subcommand that allows to encrypt those secrets.
+The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets.

-`edit foo.env` allows you to encrypt individual parameters with PGP by adding `.ENC` to the param name, e.g. `PASSWORD.ENC=secret`.
+`secrets edit foo.env` allows you to encrypt individual parameters with PGP by adding `.ENC` to the param name, e.g. `PASSWORD.ENC=c2VjcmV0`.
+Notice the value is base64-encoded as Openshift stores secrets base64-encoded.
+You can also enter plain text by using `PASSWORD.STRING=secret` which will get transformed to `PASSWORD.ENC=c2VjcmV0` automatically.
 When saved, the param value will be encrypted for all public keys in `--public-key-dir` (defaulting to the current directory).
-To read a file with encrypted params, put your private key into `--private-key` (defaulting to `private.key`).
-Keep in mind that you will need to enter the secrets base64-encoded because that is the format Openshift expects.
+To read a file with encrypted params (e.g. to edit the secrets or compare the status between config and current state), you need your private key available at `--private-key` (defaulting to `private.key`).

-Since parameters are encrypted with PGP, just removing a public key does not remove access to the secrets.
-To properly cut of access, all params have to be re-encrypted with the new set of public keys.
-For this purpose `ocdiff` provides the `re-encrypt` command, which decrypts all `*.env` files and writes them again using the provided public keys.
+When a public key is added or removed, it is required to `secrets re-encrypt` all secrets.
+This decrypts all `*.env` files and writes them again using the provided public keys.

+Finally, the `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.

 ## Background